PurpleCrumpets/ColourPaletteExtractor/README.md

 ### 2.2) Windows 10 Specifics

-On Windows 10, you anti-virus software may decide to quarantine the ```ColourPaletteExtractor.exe``` file to check that it is safe to use.
+On Windows 10, you anti-virus software may decide to quarantine the ```ColourPaletteExtractor.exe``` file or other components of the application while it checks that they are not harmful.
 This may take a while and prevent the application from running.
-Either add the folder containing the application to your anti-virus' whitelist or disable your anti-virus whilst using the application. **Please** remember to turn it back on once you have finished!
+It may be necessary to either add the folder containing the application to your anti-virus' whitelist (preferable) or disable your anti-virus whilst using the application (not recommended, do so at your own risk).
+If disabling your anti-virus, **please** remember to turn it back on once you have finished!
 You may also need to run the application as an administrator.